hashicorp/hcdiag/CONTRIBUTING.md

 added to the product discussion backlog for prioritization.
 The GitHub issue that is created will be used for communication about the request.

+### Consider User Privacy!
+If your feature request in any way impacts user privacy, or could leak Personally-Identifiable Information (PII) about the customer or user of hcdiag, it will need to be cleared via Hashicorp legal first.

 ## Bug Reports
 If you have found some behavior in hcdiag that isn’t quite what you expected, please let us know by filing a Bug Report!
 Like with Feature Requests, we track Bug Reports in GitHub.
 Please visit [this page][gh-issues] and click the green